 Strawberry Prosecco Cake

-Who else loves strawberries and prosecco?
-Mix them together and enjoy a slice of my incredible Strawberry Prosecco Cake this summer.
-It’s a fruity strawberry light sponge with Prosecco drizzle to keep is soft and moist.
+Enjoy a slice of my incredible Strawberry Prosecco Cake this summer.
+It’s a fruity light strawberry sponge with a strawberry and Prosecco jam to keep it soft and moist.
+Plus add a lot of flavour.
 It’s the perfect bake for a party or summer event.
+Strawberries and prosecco are the best mix.
+Made in a Le Creuset Kugelhopf tin but also a lovely strawberry prosecco bundt cake recipe.

 This is the most beautiful cake for summer parties and events.
-It’s so easy to make with the Le Creuset Kugelhopf tin.
-Add the cake mixture and cook for 1h30.
+It’s so easy to make with the Le Creuset Kugelhopf tin (or a Bundt tin).
+Add the cake mixture and cook for 1 hour 15 minutes.
 Once the cake is cool, decorate and it’s ready to serve.

 Easy Strawberry cake for Wimbledon Tennis